Meenakshi Temple: Gopurams

 The temple complex has 4 nine-storey gopurams (outer, raja), 1 seven-storey gopuram (Chittirai), 5 five-storey gopurams, 2 three-storey, and 2 one-storey gold-gilded sanctum towers.
-Of these five are gateways to the Sundareshvara shrine, three to the Meenakshi shrine.
+Of these, five are gateways to the Sundareshvara shrine and three to the Meenakshi shrine.
 The towers are covered with stucco images, some of whom are deity figures and others are figures from Hindu mythology, saints or scholars.
 Each group or sets of panels in each storey present an episode from regional or pan-Hindu legend.
 The four tallest gopurams on the outer walls alone depict nearly 4,000 mythological stories.

 Some of the major gopurams of the Meenakshi temple complex are: